ehlesp/smallab-k8s-pve-guide/G028 - K3s cluster setup 11 ~ Deploying the metrics-server service.md

 ## Checking the metrics-server's manifest

 First you would need to check out the manifest used for deploying the metrics-server and see where you have to apply the required change.
 This also means that you have to be aware of which version you're going to deploy in your cluster.
-K3s `v1.33.4+k3s1` comes with the `v0.8.0` release of metrics-server which is, at the time of writing this, the latest version available.
+K3s `v1.33.4+k3s1` comes with the `v0.8.0` release of metrics-server which is, at the time of writing this, also happens to be the latest version available.

 > [!IMPORTANT]
 > **Ensure the service's version is compatible with your cluster's Kubernetes version**\
-> Each release of any service comes with its own particularities regarding compatibilities, in particular with your cluster's Kubernetes engine.
-Always check that the release of a software you want to deploy in your cluster is compatible with the Kubernetes version running your cluster.
+> Each release of any service comes with their own particularities regarding compatibilities, in particular with your cluster's Kubernetes engine.
+Always check that the release of any software you want to deploy in your cluster is compatible with the Kubernetes version running your cluster.
+This detail is more important in particular with applications that work with the Kubernetes API.

 Download the `components.yaml` manifest for metrics-server `v0.8.0` from the **Assets** section found [at this Github release page](https://github.com/kubernetes-sigs/metrics-server/releases/tag/v0.8.0).
 Open it and look for the `Deployment` object declared in it: